 A running or leaky toilet wastes a lot of water and can add hundreds (even thousands) of dollars to your bill.
-For many, fixing a leaking toilet is a do-it-yourself project.
-It requires no special tools and usually costs less than $20
+For many homeowners, fixing a leaking toilet is a do-it-yourself project.
+It requires no special tools and usually costs less than $20.
+If you are a renter, report the leak to your landlord right away.

 Signs of a running toilet